 - Type of work to be carried out

-Non-EU citizens applying for a job in Europe should familiarise themselves with the various permits available for work and business in Europe.
+Non-EU citizens applying for a job in Europe should familiarize themselves with the various permits available for work and business in Europe.

 Americans do not need an employment visa to enter Europe.
 They can cross the border visa-free with ETIAS but will need to apply for a work permit within 3 months of arrival.